Chaplaincy at Work: the "Final Frontier" of Missions

 Annual North Texas Field of Honor Event for our Military and First Responders

 Fr.
-Greg and the American Airlines Honor Team - providing respect to Medal Of
+Greg and the American Airlines Honor Team - Honoring a US Army Medal of

 Honor Recipient Ron Rosser transitioning through DFW to his final resting place

 DFW Rambler Article - Ministry Guides Airline During Covid-19 Crisis